Every church has a culture. But how do you know if your church culture is toxic?

 Another sign things are becoming toxic is when what gets said publicly is different than what happened privately.

-When there’s spin on every issue and nothing can be said publicly without ‘agreeing’ on what gets said first, things are bad.
+Things are bad when there’s a spin on every issue, and nothing can be said publicly without ‘agreeing’ on what gets said first.

-For sure, there are times where a situation is delicate and you will want to ‘agree’ on what gets said publicly to honour everyone involved, but in too many organizations few things that get done privately can be announced the same way publicly.
+For sure, there are times where a situation is delicate, and you will want to ‘agree’ on what gets said publicly to honor everyone involved.
+Still, in too many organizations, few things that get done privately can be announced the same way publicly.

-And to be sure…when you’re crafting any kind of a public statement, you want to pay attention to the words you use and perhaps even find agreement on them.
+And, to be sure, when you’re crafting any public statement, you want to pay attention to the words you use and perhaps even find agreement on them.

-I have good fortune of being part of several healthy organizations.
-I love it when people pull me aside and ask (in hushed tones), “So what’s the real story?” and I get to tell them “Actually, that is the real story.”
+I have the good fortune of being part of several healthy organizations.
+I love it when people pull me aside and ask (in hushed tones), “So what’s the real story?” and I get to tell them, “Actually, that is the real story.”

-The golden rule of conflict is this: talk to the person you have an issue with, not about them.
+Never forget The Golden Rule of Conflict Management: Talk to the person you have an issue with, not about them.